 - The duty of care concept is gaining traction in Australian tech policy.
 It is essential that it is understood not as a standalone and all-encompassing measure but as a legal hook to activate a comprehensive policy framework.
-The scope and substance of a duty of care are clarified through risk assessments and mitigations (Elements 2 and 3) and realised through transparency and accountability measures (Elements 4 and 5). - Industry typically resists a singular and broad duty on the basis of perceived regulatory uncertainty.
+The scope and substance of a duty of care are clarified through risk assessments (Element 2) and mitigations (Element 3, also can be considered codified reasonable steps) and realised through transparency and accountability measures (Elements 4 and 5). - Industry typically resists a singular and broad duty on the basis of perceived regulatory uncertainty.
+We are also aware of legal concerns that a duty must be narrowed to avoid running into implied political freedom issues.
 However, to be effective, the duty must activate fulsome risk assessment and mitigation across all of a large platform's systems.
-Without a single, overarching duty, it is too easy to create content carve-outs and protection gaps. - Indicative drafting language for a single, overarching duty is expressed in Figure 1. - 'Reasonable steps' is a common standard in Australian jurisprudence.
-Learning from eSafety Commissioner v X Corp, 32 it is necessary that legislation defines the meaning and content of reasonable steps in the technical context of digital platforms and online services.
-Note that the reasonable steps standard, once clarified, may provide a template for expected risk mitigation methods.
-See Element 3 for drafting language on these.
+Without a single, overarching duty, it is too easy to create content carve-outs and protection gaps. - The better approach is to craft the duty to be 'narrow' from the perspective of implied political freedoms, but 'broad' from the perspective of corporate responsibility for safety outcomes.
+We believe these two tensions can be reconciled.
+We note that the proposals in this paper, in their entirety, enhance freedom of political speech when due appreciation is given to the existing adverse impacts on online speech in the current regulation-lite environment.
+The regulatory focus of these proposals is, and should be, geared towards technical and operational matters to which the impact on user communications is incidental.34 - Revised drafting language for a single, overarching duty is expressed in Figure 1. - 'Reasonable steps' is a common standard in Australian jurisprudence.
+Learning from eSafety Commissioner v X Corp,35 it is necessary that legislation defines the meaning and content of reasonable steps in the technical context of digital platforms and online services.36 Note that the reasonable steps standard, once clarified, may provide a template for expected harm prevention and mitigation methods.
+See Element 3 for potential language on these. - We would encourage policymakers to engage with the differences between content-based and systems-focused regulation in the explanatory memorandum to a bill for a renewed Online Safety Act, and outline the significant and structural differences between content-based approaches and systems-oriented interventions.
+These materials would assist future renditions of the Online Safety Act to evolve from its 'first-phase', which relied on categorising edge-cases of severe types of content and treating them to traditional broadcasting-style takedown policies.
+The 'second-phase' is, as this document outlines, geared towards the sorts of harm-reduction required at the technical heart of online providers, which is primarily concerned with the operating environment of online platforms rather than the end-results of what speech is distributed.